rcknight/rich-knight.com/_posts/2015-05-11-preserving-lightroom-edits-in-photos-app.md

 categories: photography
 ---

 I've been a Lightroom user for a number of years, without ever *really* taking advantage of its advanced features.
-When Apple unveiled photos, it looked just about perfect for my use.
+When Apple unveiled Photos, it looked just about perfect for my use.

 There are some things I miss, but having my entire library on all devices is an absolute killer feature - Lightroom is no longer installed on my Mac.

 ### The Problem

-I capture all my pictures in raw format (using my awesome [Olympus EM10](http://www.amazon.co.uk/gp/product/B00HWRHBV0/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B00HWRHBV0&linkCode=as2&tag=richknightc0d-21&linkId=YJNXDI45XLHGWBQU)) then frequentl tweak them afterwards on my laptop.
+I capture all my pictures in RAW format (using my awesome [Olympus EM10](http://www.amazon.co.uk/gp/product/B00HWRHBV0/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B00HWRHBV0&linkCode=as2&tag=richknightc0d-21&linkId=YJNXDI45XLHGWBQU)) then frequently tweak them afterwards on my laptop.
-This means I had hundreds of files with non-destructive changes stored inside my Lightroom catalog.
+This means I had hundreds of files with non-destructive changes stored inside my Lightroom catalogue.

 I wanted to migrate without losing these edits, but at first glance it seemed my only choice would be to discard them and start again.
 Turns out there is a simple way to keep edited copies side by side with my originals inside Photos.